leviyanx/Webpage-Monitor/README.md

 ### Features

-- You can monitor the specified webpage, if the webpage is updated, send a notification to the specified email address.
+- You can monitor the specified webpage, if the webpage is updated, send a notification to your specified email address.
 The notification email contains the changes.
 - You can specify the interval of monitoring.
 - You can set sender and receiver of the notification email.
-- You **don't need to restart the script after changing the settings** in any setting file.
-(Once your change settings in the setting file, the script will automatically apply the new settings.)
+- You **don't need to restart the script after changing the settings** in any setting file, the running script will automatically apply the new settings.

 ### Example